Charger des données

 }>

-load({ data: any
+load({ data: anydata }) {

 return {

-serverMessage: data: any
+serverMessage: anyserverMessage: data: anydata.serverMessage,

-universalMessage: 'bonjour depuis la fonction load universelle'
+universalMessage: stringuniversalMessage: 'bonjour depuis la fonction load universelle'

 };

-import type { type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>
+}import type { type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>

 type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>